NoCPS/shinywatcher/README.md

 - Pingusermapping and CatchHelper are optional
 - Credits to [CCEV](https://github.com/ccev/shinywatcher) who created the original version of shinywatcher
 - Special Credits to <a href="https://github.com/crhbetz">crhbetz</a> who made CatchHelper run in the plugin system
+- and ghosttaker as I forked this from him and made some changes in this

 ## Getting Started
 - import Plugin `ShinyWatcher.mp` via MADmin website at `System > MAD Plugins`